seapagan/django-rundevserver/README.md

 pip install django-rundevserver
 ```

-### Install from local repository

-Or, if you have forked this repository to your local machine, you can build the
+__OR__, if you have forked this repository to your local machine, you can build the
 package using the following steps:

 ```bash